Racial views of Donald Trump: Defenses of Donald Trump

-Support from White nationalists and white supremacists
+Support from white nationalists and white supremacists

 From the outset of his campaign, Trump was endorsed by various white nationalist and white supremacist movements and leaders.
 On February 24, 2016, David Duke, a former Ku Klux Klan Grand Dragon, expressed vocal support for Trump's campaign on his radio show.
 Shortly thereafter in an interview with Jake Tapper, Trump repeatedly claimed to be ignorant of Duke and his support.
 Republican presidential rivals were quick to respond on his wavering, and Senator Marco Rubio stated the Duke endorsement made Trump un-electable.
-Others questioned his professed ignorance of Duke by pointing out that in 2000, Trump called him a "Klansman".
-Trump later blamed the incident on a poor earpiece he was given by CNN.
-Later the same day Trump stated that he had previously disavowed Duke in a tweet posted with a video on his Twitter account.
+Others questioned his professed ignorance of Duke.
+Trump stated that he had previously disavowed Duke in a tweet posted with a video on his Twitter account.
 On March 3, 2016, Trump stated: "David Duke is a bad person, who I disavowed on numerous occasions over the years.
 I disavowed him.
 I disavowed the KKK."

-On July 22, 2016 (the day after Trump's nomination), Duke announced that he will be a candidate for the Republican nomination for the U.S. Senate from Louisiana.
-He commented, "I'm overjoyed to see Donald Trump and most Americans embrace most of the issues that I've championed for years."
-A spokesperson for the Trump campaign said Trump "has disavowed David Duke and will continue to do so."